 mdraid, and can recognize existing

 Anaconda provides utilities for creating RAID sets during installation; however, these utilities only allow partitions (as opposed to entire disks) to be members of new sets.
-To use an entire disk for a set, simply create a partition on it spanning the entire disk, and use that partition as the RAID set member.
+To use an entire disk for a set, create a partition on it spanning the entire disk, and use that partition as the RAID set member.

 initrd which RAID set(s) to activate before searching for the root file system.